 The pension fund also takes additional measures to mitigate climate change and has drawn up a set of climate convictions.
 Part of this is a carbon reduction strategy for the investment portfolio.
 The portfolio's carbon footprint is measured against that of the benchmark.

-For more information, please refer to the sustainability policy and website.
+For more information, please refer to APF Sustainability Policy and the website.